stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 at which point it will be switched out and another process will be allowed to run.
 Hence even if a process is stuck in an infinite loop, it will not cause any other process to be stuck.

+Given Erlang's use case at Ericsson, how Ericsson's hardware already had process isolation, and Joe's background in physics it seems quite natural to opt for the lightweight process and message passing approach.

 Having explained what lightweight processes and message passing is in Erlang, lets just note that similar concepts in other languages: Scala's Akka, Go